itskathylam/protocols/shipping_international.md

 ### Prepare the documentation

 - Fill in the Fedex waybill for international shipping.
 Make sure it has the Special Handling field for dangerous goods (incl. dry ice).
 Check yes and include a customs letter/shipper's declaration.
 - Write the customs letter; see my [example](files/shipping_customs_letter.pdf).
-The important part is to state that materials being shipped are for research purposes only and have no commercial value and that they are considered harmful.
+The important part is to state that materials being shipped are for research purposes only and have no commercial value and that they are not considered harmful.
 - Declare all items contained.
 State the value as $1.
 - Make sure to include HS codes and values in both the waybill and letter.
 - Make sure the customs letter is in a clearly labeled envelope.